 The phone rings, our heart sinks.
 You know what the caller will probably be asking, “Can you take in this wild cat?”

-The story is often the same.
+The story is so often the same.
 An owner who loved cats, who bought the wild cat as a cute and cuddly cub.
+Who thought they’d make a great pet.
 Who was told by the breeder that, if hand-reared, the wild cat would act tame.
 An owner who didn’t realize that their homeowner’s insurance would drop them, that it would be impossible to find a vet, that their city or county prohibits possession of exotics, that the cost would be so much, and that at sexual maturity, their furry baby would change.

 But, because of physical space, financial restraints, staffing resources, and so many factors, we often have to say no. And we know the situation is the same for almost every accredited sanctuary in the country they might call.